Create User Groups for Access to Whitelist Applications

 to remote desktop applications, the majority of your users do not.

-Limiting user access to applications prevents potential security
+Limiting user access to applications prevents potential security holes

 For each application whitelist rule you define, identify